stassa/louise/README.md

    Louise figures out that `odd/1` is necessary to learn `even/1` and vice-versa on its own.

-4. Louise can learn programs with invented predicates.
-In the following example the predicate `'$1'/2` is invented:
+4. Louise can perform _predicate invention_ to incrase its background knowledge with new predicates that are necessary for learning.
+In the following example the predicate `'$'1/2` is an invented predicate:

    ```prolog
    ?- learn_dynamic('S'/2).